Getting started with Maestro

 Next click the Add Data Source link.

 Adding Data Sources

 Select the data source you need to install on this server.
 In this case select MySQL.

 PostgreSQL, MongoDB, Redis, Elasticsearch, RabbitMQ, GlusterFQ, InfluxDB are all supported as data sources.

 Now the Rails app is configured to run in a container and we've setup a separate MySQL database server.
 All that remains is to decide what cloud provider to use and what server size and region we should deploy to.

-Remember, you can also deploy to your own servers.
-However you should first add them as registered servers.
+You can also deploy to your own servers.
+First you need to add them as registered servers.

-We need to choose a cloud provider for the deployment.
-For this example we'll use DigitalOcean and deploy the stack to the London region.
-The server size can be set by clicking on the cog icon displayed at the top right of each server.
+The server size can be set by clicking on the cog at the top right of each server.